Monday, January 12, 2026

 Babé Farms’ designer lettuce | Courtesy

 Babé is also debuting Ruby Ro-Minis — small heads of crisp lettuce that blend the qualities of iceberg and romaine.
 Hiltner notes that these are “cute and compact, with the crunch of iceberg and sweet flavor of romaine into one small, tightly enveloped head.”
+The company also offers Platinum Blonde Frisée, which is now available as a pre-washed, ready-to-eat salad.

-A return to vegetables
+A return to whole foods

-So, why the vegetable renaissance?
+So, why the fruit and vegetable renaissance?

-In part, it’s due to “scrutiny of processing use in the food and drink industry is intensifying,” says Mintel in its 2024 trend predictions report.
-“Fuelled by discussions about highly, overly or ultra-processed food (UPF), feelings about processing will inspire consumers to look
+In part, it’s due to “scrutiny of processing use in the food and drink industry is intensifying,” says Mintel.
+“Fuelled by discussions about highly, overly or ultra-processed food (UPF), feelings about processing will inspire consumers to look more closely at ingredients, nutrition and production methods.”

 And it’s not just designer vegetables that are taking the spotlight.